Skip to main content

 layout.setColumn(button, 2);

-Just like with column spans, you can adjust the placement of items based on the screen size using breakpoints.
+Just like with column spans, you use breakpoints to adjust the placement of items based on the screen size.
 This is useful for reordering or relocating elements in the layout as the viewport changes.

 TextField email = new TextField("Email");